Capture your Isle of Man in poetry.

-Poems should be about Isle of Man's environment, nature, wildlife, biodiversity, habitats and landscape.
+Poems of 15 lines and under are invited about Isle of Man’s environment, nature, wildlife, biodiversity, habitats, landscape.

 They will appear on a click and read map on Culture Vannin’s website.

 It’s hoped people of all ages will take part.